jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 In this note we will see how to create a Windows Server 2012.
 We will use that machine to install our Oracle Database afterwards.

-First of all, we have to access the [Azure Portal](https://portal.azure.com/) using our Azure for Students Account.
+First, we have to access the [Azure Portal](https://portal.azure.com/) using our Azure for Students Account.

 In the next images we will display with a red square the options that have to be changed or revised.
 You can forget about the rest of available options.